-But every classroom skeleton you have ever seen is wired together; in the actual skeleton the bones float in a sea of soft-tissue.
+But every classroom skeleton you have ever seen is wired together.
+Similarly, in the actual skeleton the bones float in a sea of soft-tissue.

 Fascial continuity suggests that the myofascia acts like an adjustable tensegrity around the skeleton – a continuous inward pulling tensional network like the elastics, with the bones acting like the struts in the tensegrity model, pushing out against the restricting ‘rubber bands’.

-Tensegrities can be built in hierarchies – each element of a tensegrity can be built of smaller tensegrities – making for the most efficient use of materials, an evolutionary imperative.
+Tensegrities can be built in hierarchies – each element of a tensegrity can be built out of smaller tensegrities – making for the most efficient use of materials, an evolutionary imperative.
 This efficiency is also a very important property, as the rule of biological evolution is efficiency – getting the most performance from the least material.